gundyrko/FantasyAR/README.md

 - Monster placement on a plane in the practice mode (creation of AR session and plane detection)
 - Player shooting (partial participation, mainly interaction with game loop control)
 - Monster health system
-- Practice mode game loop
+- Practice / Battle mode game loop
 - Graphical User Interface (buttons and success screen)
+- Save and load system

 **Note: Only the backend code is pushed to github.
 Code for other features are on Plastic SCM.**